-At present, the U.S. federal government regulation of biotechnology is divided among three agencies: (i) the USDA regulates the import, field testing and interstate movement of specific types of genetic engineering that may be used in the creation of transgenic plants; (ii) the EPA regulates activity related to the invention of plant pesticides and herbicides, which may include certain kinds of transgenic plants; and (iii) the FDA regulates foods derived from new plant varieties.
+- o the USDA regulates the import, field testing and interstate movement of specific types of genetic engineering that may be used in the creation of transgenic plants; - o the EPA regulates activity related to the invention of plant pesticides and herbicides, which may include certain kinds of transgenic plants; and - o the FDA regulates foods derived from new plant varieties.

 The FDA requires that transgenic plants meet the same standards for safety that are required for all other plants and foods in general.
-Except in the case of additives that significantly alter a food's structure, the FDA does not require any additional standards or specific approval for genetically engineered foods but expects transgenic plant developers to consult the FDA before introducing a new food into the marketplace.
-Use of our technology, if developed for human health applications, will also be subject to FDA regulation.
+Except in the case of additives that significantly alter a food's structure, the FDA does not require any additional standards or specific approval for genetically engineered foods, but expects transgenic plant developers to consult the FDA before introducing a new food into the marketplace.